 Effective January 1, 2014, we realigned our organizational structure with a change from practice area units to three business operating units: Buildings, Energy & Resources, and Infrastructure.
 We did not change the foundation of our matrix-based leadership structure; we simply realigned it.
-We believe this will create stronger accountability for our leadership team and will result in more focused growth.
-We expect this will allow us to better support our clients and maintain the core elements of our strategy.
+The realignment was based on the belief that it would create greater accountability for our leadership team, result in more focused growth, and allow us to better support our clients and maintain the core elements of our strategy.